Bonnethead Shark Facts

 Bonnethead Shark Physical Description

-The fascinating Bonnethead Shark impresses those who learn of it for reasons other that sheer size.
-That’s due to the simple fact that it’s a small species.
+The fascinating Bonnethead Shark impresses those individuals who learn of its existence for reasons other that sheer size.
+That’s due to the simple fact that it’s a fairly small species.
 In point of fact, this marvel of Nature forms the smallest of all currently known varieties of hammerhead shark.

-The creature also displays a slight degree of the physiological characteristic of sexual dimorphism.
-In this instance, that trait manifests itself in terms of physical size.
+The fascinating creature also displays only a slight degree of the physiological characteristic known as sexual dimorphism.
+In this specific instance, that trait manifests itself in terms of physical size.
 More precisely, the females of the species tend to attain slightly greater lengths than the males.

-Overall, however, individuals of this hammerhead shark variety reach an average body length of roughly 2 – 3 ft (0.61 – 0.91 m).
+Overall, however, individual examples of this variety of hammerhead shark reach an average body length measuring roughly 2 – 3 ft (0.61 – 0.91 m).
 Exceptional specimens do naturally occur, though.
-Due to this, the largest specimen measured to date reached about 5 ft (1.5 m) in length.
+Due to this, the largest example measured to date reached approximately 5 ft (1.5 m) in length.

-Most frequently, the upper portion of the body of the Bonnethead Shark presents a dull grayish-brown color.
+Most frequently, the upper portion of the body of the captivating Bonnethead Shark presents a dull grayish-brown color to the observer.
 The underside, meanwhile, usually develops as markedly lighter in coloring.
 It also develops a smooth, broad, shovel-like head, hence the common name.

 - Kingdom: Animalia